Corallovexiidae: Description

 Members of Corallovexiidae are typically semi-transparent or opaque with an off-white color.
 All members have a dark dot on its head visible through their exoskeleton.
 Adults are around 2-5mm in length, and exhibit sexual dimorphism.

-Corallovexiidae females are smaller than their male counterparts and have four pairs of long pereionites, or lateral horns, as opposed to the males' two.
+Corallovexiidae females are smaller than their male counterparts and have four pairs of long pereonites, or lateral horns, as opposed to the males' two.
 Both males and females have well defined labrum, but the females have two oral appendages.

 Regarding antennae, the anterior antennae across both sexes are almost identical, but the posterior antennae differ by segmentation; the males' antennae segments are clearly articulated, as opposed to the females', whose segments are less distinct.
-They only have one pair of thoracic appendages, which are level with the first and second pereionites.
+They only have one pair of thoracic appendages, which are level with the first and second pereonites.

 The females' ovaries are on the left and right sides of their metasome, but the explicit egg sacs have never been found.

 Classification

 Corallovexiidae contains two genera, Corallonoxia and Corallovexia.
 Three unknown species of Corallovexiidae are not listed here.
-The Corallovexiidae family's main shared homology is the presence of pereionite.
+The Corallovexiidae family's main shared homology is the presence of pereonite.

 Phylogenically, their closest relatives are the Antheacheridae, which also have large lateral horns, but Coravexiidae lacks the pygmy males present in Antheacheridae.
-Members of Antheacheridae also do not have as well defined pereionites as Coravexiidae.
+Members of Antheacheridae also do not have as well defined pereonites as Coravexiidae.
 Another key difference is Antheacheridae's lack of a caudal ramus.

 Below is a list of named species: